 Endodontic therapy is a process that involves ridding your decayed tooth of its infected pulp as well as disinfecting, shaping, and covering that tooth’s canals.

 During endodontic therapy, your dentist first finds out if the bone that surrounds your affected tooth is infected through X-rays.
 Upon evaluating your tooth, your dentist anesthetizes it and the surrounding tissues.
 He then uses a sheet of rubber to isolate your tooth.
 As soon as your tooth is isolated, your dentist creates an opening on it before proceeding to remove its pulp using small dental instruments.
 After extracting the pulp, your dentist applies antiseptic and antibacterial solutions to your tooth’s canals to eliminate bacteria from them.
 Once the canals are clean, your dentist shapes them.
 When your dentist finishes shaping the canals, he uses a root canal sealer and tooth-colored filling to cover them and the hole on your tooth respectively.
 Finally, your dentist covers your tooth with a crown to provide it with the necessary protection against further decay.

 Risks of endodontic therapy

 Dr. John Hucklebridge can supplement your knowledge on endodontic therapy.
-Feel free to drop by his office here at Plano Smile Studio or get in touch with him at (972) 398-2550.
+Feel free to drop by his office here at Plano Smile Studio or get in touch with him by contact us.